simonecorsi/awesome/README.md

 *   [Kilobyte22/config-parser](https://github.com/Kilobyte22/config-parser) - A simple config parser in rust

 *   [rome/tools](https://github.com/rome/tools) - The Rome Toolchain.
-A linter, compiler, bundler, and more for JavaScript, TypeScript, HTML, Markdown, and CSS.
+A formatter, linter, compiler, bundler, and more for JavaScript, TypeScript, HTML, Markdown, and CSS.

 *   [Wilfred/difftastic](https://github.com/Wilfred/difftastic) - a structural diff that understands syntax 🟥🟩